Environmental Consulting Career

 Considering everything, studies have shown that private sector employees are more satisfied with their jobs.
 For example, opportunities for training, direct supervision, and cooperation are some of the stand-outs in the private sector.

-Because there’s often existing standards to follow, you can accomplish your goal.
+Because there are often existing standards to follow, you can accomplish your goal.
 From these protocols that are already in place, it makes your time and job more manageable.